Yuvii2102/Core-Java-Projects/README.md

 - Programming is like riding a bike; you can read about how to do it all day, but the best way to get started is to practice.

+- A Core Java Bootcamp is a structured training program where i learned the fundamentals of Java programming from basic to intermediate level.

 - Java is a high-level, object-oriented, platform-independent programming language developed by Sun Microsystems in 1995 (now owned by Oracle).

 - Java follows the principle: